I usually steer clear of what we call the “gray areas” in the Christian life. But sometimes, something has got to be said. This is one of those times.

 Why be Modest?

-Paul’s words to Timothy might convince you enough to jump on the modesty train.
-But with so much of our culture belittling modesty, a further argument for modesty might be appropriate.
+While Paul’s words to Timothy might convince you to jump on the modesty train, with so much of our culture belittling modesty, a further argument might be appropriate.

 First, let’s consider that these are not merely Paul’s words.
 The Bible contains the very words of God.
 The God who made us knows the best way to live, and he instructs accordingly.
 God’s instructions are not downer demands; God’s wisdom is what we need to do life well.